alex-aleo/private-token-workshop/README.md

-# Aleo Workshop - Compliant Private Tokens

 ![](./images/aleo-workshop2.png)

+# Compliant Private Tokens Workshop

 This is a workshop for building compliant and privacy-preserving tokens on the Aleo blockchain.